askonomm/orm/README.md

 }
 ```

-And woalaa, you have an ORM mapping data classes to tables in the database all with full type support.
+And woalaa, you have an ORM mapping data classes to tables in the database all with full type support (works especially well with PHPStan).

+Note that the `$_identifier` should match the name of the primary key, which in the above case is `id`, and the `$_table` should match the name of the database table, naturally.
+All other properties should represent the columns of the table and should all be `null` by default, these will then be populated by the ORM automatically when querying data.

 ## Querying